jb56834/group-project-2/README.md

-# Team 4 - Group Project No.2
+# Team 4 Group Project No.2:

-### Proposal :
+### Proposal : How do trading decisions made by Algorithmic Trading compares with Sentiment Analysis
-We will be perfoming a deep-dive into what an algorithm thinks vs. what the media sentiment is for the FAANG stocks performance for 2020.
-For the algorithm portion, we will apply algorithmic trading techniques, such as SMA,EMA & RFF, to generate trading signals for the FAANG stocks, which will then be demonstrated with a dashboard for easy evaluation.
-For the media portion, we will gather news articles on FAANG stocks & aggregate sentimental analysis on published articles at the corresponding points in time points in which the algorithm signals a decision.
-Then, we will compare the difference between the decisions made by the algorithm with the public viewpoint in mind.
+Our project is on studying what Algo thinks vs. what the Media thinks on FANG stocks performance for 2020.
+For the Algo side, we would apply algorithmetic trading techniques (SMA,EMA,RFF) to generate trading signals on FANG stocks, demonstrated by dashboard and evaluation.
+For the Media side, we gather articles on FANG stocks and aggregate sentimental analysis on published articles at time points when Algo signals a decision.
+Then we want to compare how the decisions made by algo differ from public views when trading FAANG.

-Techniques: 1) Algorithm Trading 2) NLP
+Sources of Data: YTD FAANG peformance data (January 1, 2020 - September 30, 2020): **Google Finance**
+nwews sources: for NLP scores from News ApI, Daily Scores for ideally 5 years max.
+(Articles upto amonth old) we can ue Google Trends too.

+Techniques: **Algo trading, NLP**

+Tools: Google Colab, Jupyter Notebook

+Part 1 - (X)Is there an acutal relation between the sentiment of the stock and how the stock is traded the next day (Y)?
+Part 2 - If yes, can we train a model that maximizes the returns to compare with other stocks, energy, or health care, momentum
+Part 2 -

 ### Things to do:
-- Discuss and confirm idea again with instructors
+- Discuss idea again with instructors
 - Complete trading signals of EWA, EWV and BB
 - Ask how to present on non-local dashboard
 - Start with NLP sentiment analysis with estimated dates based on FB SMA